BlueBrain/NeuroTS/README.md

 # NeuroTS

-Generation of artificial neuronal trees based on the topology of biological cells and their statistical properties.
+Computational generation of artificial neuronal trees based on the topology of reconstructed cells and their statistical properties.